Sonnet 11: Context and analysis

 As scholars are continuously adjusting their arguments as to who the Fair Youth may truly be, pinpointing the exact time of the text's composition prior to publication is difficult.
 The time-frame changes drastically depending upon the Youth's identity, and even the very order of the sonnets is questioned within the context of who the Fair Youth must have been.
 Regardless of the date and order of their composition though, scholars have been able to determine that, "It is true that the first seventeen, in which the poet is urging his friend to marry in order to perpetuate his beauty, have a thematic unity", making sonnet 11, if nothing else, a part of this subgroup of 17 known as the procreation sonnets.

 The procreation sonnets group sonnets 1–17 together, some claiming that they could very well be joined together as a single poem.
 They feed off of one other and Muir says, "The first seventeen, sonnets, urging the young man to marry so as to perpetuate his beauty, employ, as we have seen, traditional arguments in favour of marriage - some of the imagery ...
 These sonnets are closely linked by the repetition of rhymes in adjacent, or nearly adjacent, poems".
-Sonnet 11 is clearly apart of the marriage theme and the implications it speaks of nature gifting the Youth with, "Wisdom, beauty and increase".
+Sonnet 11 is clearly a part of the marriage theme and the implications it speaks of nature gifting the Youth with, "Wisdom, beauty and increase".
 The Poet goes on to add that it would be 'folly' for the Youth not to have a child to which he could pass off these traits.

 Shakespeare famed for his mastery of wordplay and double-meaning, such as in Sonnet 11's opening line, "As fast as thou shalt wane so fast thou grow'st." This echoes the maxim, "Youth waineth by increasing," an aside of the elderly, with which Shakespeare will conclude his series of sonnets to the young man at Sonnet 126.
 It has been associated with Narcissus who wasted away as he grew as a youth.
 Here the aphorism is used allusively to argue for procreation.
 Narcissus is mentioned by Muir as similar to the Procreation sonnets, in that both the Fair Youth and Narcissus are obsessed with their own self beauty and how such beauty would easily be lost were they not to procreate.